zabloncharles/GameHive/README.md

 ## Introduction

-Indie Gems Portal is a web application that allows users to search for games based on genres, platforms, release dates, and ratings.
+HiveArcade is a web application that allows users to search for games based on genres, platforms, release dates, and ratings.
 It provides a convenient way to explore and find games that match your preferences.

 ## Features